-The comprehensive mental health and wellbeing training programme continued through 2022 - with two day MHFA, one day MHFA refresher, e-learning, suicide awareness, menopause and one day manager training, induction provided.
-Comprehensive menopause support and awareness training was launched, including access to online training, fitness and webinars with one to one support and clinical advice.
+The comprehensive mental health and wellbeing training programme continued through 2023.
+We provided a two-day Mental Health First Aider ('MHFA') course, a MHFA refresher training course, e-learning, suicide awareness training, menopause awareness and a one-day manager training induction.

-The now established BAMathon event saw nearly 1000 people participate in cycling, running, walking and swimming, in small teams, for the month of June.
-80 employees participated in the cycle to work scheme.
+The now established BAMathon event saw nearly 900 employees participate in cycling, running, walking and swimming, in small teams, for the month of June.
+Many employees participated in the cycle to work scheme.